-- Lithium Superoxide (LiO2) battery: Exploration of a new concept using a lithium-oxygen conversion reactions with extensive computer modeling and use of advanced characterization techniques to guide the effort.
+- Li-air (Li-O2) systems: Development of electrochemical system additives, catalysts, models, and processes that enable Li-Air energy storage chemistry.
+New concepts include the Lithium superoxide (LiO2) battery, a new concept that uses a lithium-oxygen conversion reaction in association with extensive computer modeling and use of advanced characterization techniques to guide this effort.

-- Na-ion, Na-air, K-ion, K-air battery systems represent emerging cathode and anode materials for energy storage applications.
+- Na-ion battery systems: Development of novel cathode and anode materials for energy storage applications.

 - High Precision Coulometry: Identification of new electrochemical methods to better understand the parasitic reactions that take place in Li-Si cells and lead to shorter than desired calendar life.

 - Solid-state Electrolytes: Investigating the role of sintering reactions in solid-state oxide electrolyte systems and the stability of SSE materials with lithium metal.